Definition & types of technical drawing (PDF download available)

 In addition to the previously stated definition on technical drawing, we can say that technical drawing clearly, precisely and concisely communicates all important information conveyed by an idea produced in graphic form by the use of universally accepted codes of practice, tools, dimensions, notes, symbols, and specifications.

 Technical drawing can be done manually, or with the use of computers.
-When any idea or object is drawn/drafted on computer, it is called computer aided drafting (CAD).
+When any idea or object is drawn on computer, it is said to be drafted by computer aided design (CAD).
 One major advantage of using CAD is that revisions can be easily and speedily carried out on any draft.

 2.0 Types of technical drawing